 The Resource and Support Hub (RSH)

-Launched in December 2019, the Safeguarding Resource and Support Hub (RSH) is a centrally managed programme funded by the UK Department for International Development (DFID) which aims to support organisations in the aid sector to strengthen their safeguarding policy and practice against Sexual Exploitation, Abuse and Sexual Harassment (SEAH).
-With limited access to contextually relevant safeguarding resources, smaller, local organisations in the global south are at front and centre of its focus and offer.
+Launched in December 2019, the Safeguarding Resource and Support Hub (RSH) is a centrally managed programme funded by the UK Department for International Development (DFID), with a global outreach.
+It aims to support organisations in the aid sector to strengthen their safeguarding policy and practice against Sexual Exploitation, Abuse and Sexual Harassment (SEAH).
+At the centre of its focus are smaller, local organisations in the global south which have limited access to contextually relevant safeguarding resources.

-The contract is delivered by a consortium, with Options as contractual lead and Social Development Direct (SDD) as technical and delivery lead.
-It includes Global Child Protection Services (GCPS), Terre des Hommes (TdH) and Sightsavers as key delivery partners.
-The programme will run for 2 years, with a potential extension of up to an additional 3 years.
+The contract is delivered by a consortium, with Options as contractual lead, Social Development Direct as technical and delivery lead and GCPS Consulting, Terre des Hommes and Sightsavers as key delivery partners.
+The programme will run for 2 years, with a potential extension of an additional 3 years.